Comparisons12 min read

 User Interface & Ease of Use

-Windscribe's desktop app is polished, modern, and frankly a bit busy.
-There's a lot going on — server lists, R.O.B.E.R.T. settings, firewall toggles, protocol selectors.
-It's not confusing, but it's definitely not minimal.
-The mobile app mirrors this energy: good UX, just dense.
+Windscribe's desktop app is polished and modern, but honestly pretty packed with options.
+Server lists, R.O.B.E.R.T. settings, firewall toggles, protocol choices — there's a lot on screen.
+It's not confusing, but it's definitely busy.
+The mobile apps have the same energy: good design, just dense.

-Winner: Mullvad — for clean UX.
-Windscribe wins on features-per-screen if that's your thing.
+Winner: Mullvad — for clean design.
+Windscribe wins if you want features visible on every screen.

 Core Features

-Here's where Windscribe pulls ahead on raw feature count.
+Windscribe pulls ahead here on sheer feature count.
 R.O.B.E.R.T., Stealth protocol, browser extensions, garlic routing, unlimited connections — it's a lot.
-Mullvad counters with DAITA, rotating WireGuard keys, and server ownership transparency, which are arguably deeper features even if there are fewer of them.
+Mullvad hits back with DAITA, rotating WireGuard keys, and server transparency, which are arguably more important features even if there are fewer of them.

 Integrations

-Mullvad doesn't have browser extensions (they'd argue it's a privacy risk, and honestly they have a point).
-Instead, they co-developed the Mullvad Browser with the Tor Project — a whole separate browser built for fingerprint resistance.
-Router support exists via manual configuration.
+Mullvad skips browser extensions entirely (they argue it's a privacy risk, and honestly they're not wrong).
+Instead, they built the Mullvad Browser with the Tor Project — a whole separate browser designed around fingerprint resistance.
+Manual router config works too.

-Winner: Windscribe — for sheer integration breadth.
-But Mullvad's browser is a different kind of power move entirely.
+Winner: Windscribe — for integration options overall.
+But Mullvad's browser is its own kind of power move.

 Pricing & Value

-This is where things get interesting.
-Mullvad's flat €5/month (~$5.40 USD) with no discounts sounds rigid.
+Mullvad's flat €5/month with zero discounts sounds rigid.
 And it is.
-But it's also refreshingly transparent — no dark patterns, no fake "90% off" countdown timers, no bait-and-switch renewal prices.
-I'll be honest: I find those fake discount timers genuinely insulting, so Mullvad's straightforwardness earns real respect from me here.
+But it's also refreshingly honest — no phony "90% off" countdown timers, no bait-and-switch when your subscription renews.
+Honestly, those fake discount timers drive me crazy, so Mullvad's straightforwardness actually earns points here.

 Winner: Windscribe for flexibility and free tier.
-Mullvad for pricing transparency and zero nonsense.
+Mullvad for no-nonsense pricing.

 Customer Support

-Winner: Windscribe — more channels, faster responses, and a more active community.
+Winner: Windscribe — more support channels, faster replies, active community.

 Mobile App

-Windscribe's mobile apps (iOS and Android) are full-featured — R.O.B.E.R.T. blocking, protocol selection, split tunneling on Android.
-They're well-maintained and closely match the desktop experience.
+Windscribe's iOS and Android apps have the full toolkit — R.O.B.E.R.T. blocking, protocol selection, split tunneling on Android.
+They're well-maintained and feel like the desktop version in your pocket.

-Mullvad's mobile apps are solid but notably missing split tunneling on iOS.
-The Android app is better.
-Both platforms support WireGuard and OpenVPN, and the interface stays clean across devices.
+Mullvad's mobile apps are solid but more stripped-down. iOS doesn't have split tunneling.
+Android is better featured.
+Both support WireGuard and OpenVPN.

-Winner: Windscribe — more features on mobile, especially on Android.
+Winner: Windscribe — more mobile features, especially on Android.

 Security & Compliance

-Both VPNs are no-logs and have been independently audited.
-Here's the honest breakdown:
+Both are no-logs and audited independently.
+Here's the real story:

-• Windscribe was audited by Cure53 in 2020.
-It's Canada-based, which puts it under Five Eyes jurisdiction.
-With no logs to hand over, this matters less in practice — but it's worth knowing.
+• Windscribe got audited by Cure53 in 2020.
+It's Canada-based, which technically falls under Five Eyes — but with zero logs, what difference does it make?

-• Mullvad has had multiple audits (Cure53, Assured AB, and others through 2024–2025) and publishes transparency reports.
-Sweden is part of the 14 Eyes alliance, but again — no logs, no data, nothing to find.
+• Mullvad has multiple audits from Cure53, Assured AB, and others through 2024–2025, plus public transparency reports.
+Sweden's part of the 14 Eyes group, but again — no logs means nothing to find.

-Winner: Mullvad — and it's not particularly close.
+Winner: Mullvad — and it's not that close.

 Pros and Cons